IBM/ibm_zos_zosmf/docs/source/modules/zmf_dataset_copy.rst

 dataset_model
-  When copying a local file to a non-existing PDS, PDSE or PS, specify a model data set to allocate the target data set.
+  When copying a local data to a non-existing PDS, PDSE or PS, specify a model data set to allocate the target data set.

-  For example, specifying a data set like ``ZOSMF.ANSIBLE.DATALIB``, member name should not be provided in this parameter.
+  For example, specifying a model data set like ``ZOSMF.ANSIBLE.MODEL``, member name should not be provided in this variable.

+  This variable only take effects when *dataset_remote=false*.

-  If this parameter is not provided, the destination data set will be allocated based on the size of the local file or *dataset_content*.
+  If this variable is not supplied, the target data set will be allocated based on the size of the local data.

-  The primary extent tracks will be specified as 4 times the size of the local file or *dataset_content*.
+  The primary extent tracks will be specified as 4 times the size of the local data specified by *dataset_src* or *dataset_content*.

-  If *dataset_data_type=text*, then ``RECFM=FB`` and ``LRECL=80`` will be used to allocate the data set.
+  If *dataset_data_type=text*, then ``RECFM=FB`` and ``LRECL=80`` will be used to allocate the target data set.

-  If *dataset_data_type=binary* or *dataset_data_type=record*, (RECFM=U) will be used to allocate the data set.
+  If *dataset_data_type=binary* or *dataset_data_type=record*, then ``RECFM=U`` will be used to allocate the target data set.

+  | **required**: False
+  | **type**: str

+dataset_remote
+  Specifies whether copy file or data set from the remote z/OS system to a data set or member on the remote z/OS system.

+  If *dataset_remote=false*, the local data from Ansible control node will be copied to the target data set or member.

+  If *dataset_remote=true*, the remote source file or data set from the remote z/OS system will be copied to the target data set or member.

+  | **required**: False
+  | **type**: bool
+  | **default**: false

+dataset_remote_volser
+  The volume serial to identify the volume to be searched for an uncataloged source data set or member.

+  The length of the volume serial cannot exceed six characters.
+Wildcard characters are not supported.
+Indirect volume serials are not supported.

+  This variable only take effects when *dataset_remote=true*.

   | **required**: False